Alqor-UG/qlued/docs/guides/gen_guide.md

 Another important point is that we assume that the user who writes the quantum circuits does not necessarily have local access to experiments.
 So the user submits quantum circuits to the backend remotely over the internet.
 We use the word job for the submissions by the remote user.
 Therefore, we also need a service which can act as the central point for various remote users to submit their jobs or fetch the result/status of their previously submitted jobs.
 For security reasons this service should provide robust user management and authentication.

-To address the issue we have developed a web interface called [qlue][qlue_github] which allows remote users to submit their jobs to remote cold atom backends.
+To address the issue we have developed a web interface called [qlued][qlue_github] which allows remote users to submit their jobs to remote cold atom backends.
 This architecture has several advantages :

 * The same circuit can be executed on different backends.
 * Makes collaboration between researchers easier.